Blue and Brown Books

 The Blue and Brown Books are two sets of notes taken during lectures conducted by Ludwig Wittgenstein from 1933 to 1935.
 They were mimeographed as two separate books, and a few copies were circulated in a restricted circle during Wittgenstein's lifetime.
 The lecture notes from 1933–1934 were bound in blue cloth, and the notes dictated in 1934–1935 were bound in brown.
 Rush Rhees published these together for the first time in 1958 as Preliminary Studies for the "Philosophical Investigations".

 Inchoate versions of many of the ideas that would later be more fully explored in the Philosophical Investigations are found there, so these offer textual evidence for the genesis of what became known as Wittgenstein's later philosophy.

 The Blue Book

-Wittgenstein began dictating the The Blue Book in the Michaelmas term of 1933-4.
+Wittgenstein began dictating The Blue Book in the Michaelmas term of 1933-4.
 It contains certain themes unaddressed in Wittgenstein's later works, including deliberations on thinking as operating with signs.
 An early conception of what would later become known as language-games is present in the text, which represents the first period of Wittgenstein's thought after 1932, a method of linguistic analysis which would later become ordinary language philosophy.
 It has been described as the "most readily intelligible introduction to [Wittgenstein's] later philosophy".

 While Wittgenstein in The Blue Book is not dogmatic nor systematic, he does provide arguments that point toward a more self-critical view of language.
 For example, he does not think that "understanding" and "explaining" are necessarily related.
 He suggests that when humans are learning a language-game they are actually being trained to understand it.
 He writes: